 Will the University provide me with a face mask?

 Campus is supplying two washable face coverings for each employee for the fall semester.
-Unit Liaisons provided information on how many were needed for each unit.
-They will be available for pick up from the Illinois Fire Service Institute in early August.

 Do I have to wear the mask the University provides for me or can I wear another type?